 At first glance, the new horror movie The Empty Man might seem like a breath of fresh air.
-That’s mainly because it’s not a reboot of or a sequel to a well-worn piece of IP.
+That’s mainly because it’s not a reboot of or a sequel to a well-worn piece of IP (such as The Texas Chainsaw Massacre sequel, which was shut down).
 Could it be a brand-new idea?
 Well, no. It’s actually an adaptation of a graphic novel of the same name by Cullen Bunn.
 (Note: I have not read it.)
 However, the fact that it’s not about a character even your nana knows makes it practically a revelation.
 Unfortunately, as you’ll find out in our Empty Man review, the near-innovation basically stops there.

 image via 20th Century Studios